Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 \begin{lemma} Let $\X=\Spf A_0$ be an affine admissible formal $\O_K$-scheme with generic fiber $X=\Spa(A, A^+)$ that admits a map $f\colon X\to \bf{T}^n=\Spa(R, R^+)$ that factors as a composition of finite \'etale morphisms and rational embeddings.
 Then the cohomology groups

-are almost coherent $A_0/pA_0$-modules for $i\geq 0$. \end{lemma} \begin{proof} We denote the completed algebraic closure of $K$ by $C$.
+are almost coherent $A_0/p$-modules for $i\geq 0$. \end{lemma} \begin{proof} We denote the completed algebraic closure of $K$ by $C$.
 Then we note that Lemma~\ref{lemma:affinoid-base-change} implies that

-is an almost isomorphism for all $i\geq 0$.
+is an almost isomorphism for any $i\geq 0$.
 Therefore, faithful flatness of the morphism $\O_K/p \to \O_C/p$ and Lemma~\ref{almost-flat-descent} imply that it suffices to prove the claim under the additional assumption that $K=C$ is algebraically closed.

-Theorem~\ref{thm:top-ft-almost-noetherian} ensures that $A_0$ is an almost noetherian ring, thus it suffices to show that $\rm{H}^i(X^\diam_v, \O_{X^\diam}^+/p)$ are almost finitely generated $A_0/pA_0$-modules.
+Theorem~\ref{thm:top-ft-almost-noetherian} ensures that $A_0$ is an almost noetherian ring, thus it suffices to show that $\rm{H}^i(X^\diam_v, \O_{X^\diam}^+/p)$ are almost finitely generated $A_0/p$-modules.

 Now the generic fiber $X$ is smooth over $C$, so \cite[Corollary 6.4.1/5]{BGR} implies that $A^+=A^{\circ}$ is a flat, topologically finitely type $\O_C$-algebra that is finite over $A_0$.
 Thus Lemma~\ref{extension} ensures that it suffices to show that $\rm{H}^i(X^\diam_v, \O_{X^\diam}^+/p)$ is almost finitely generated $A^+/pA^+$-modules for $i\geq 0$.
 We note that $A^+$ is almost noetherian as a topologically finitely generated $\O_C$-algebra, so almost coherent and almost finitely generated $A^+$-modules coincide.